kisonho/magnet/README.md

 # MAGNET: A Modality-Agnostic Networks for Medical Image Segmentation
 Accepted by *ISBI 2023* \
-Notice: This version contains improved features but will note affect the results.
+Notice: This version contains improved features but will not affect the results.
 For original code used in paper, check the original [v1.0](https://github.com/kisonho/magnet/tree/stable-1.0)

 ## Pre-request
 * Python >= 3.9